spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 Probably safer than storing static credentials in your stack environment.
 Unlike user keys that you'd normally have to use, role credentials are dynamically created and short-lived.
 We use the default expiration which is **1 hour**, and do not store them anywhere.
 Leaking them **accidentally** through the logs is not an option either because we mask AWS credentials.

 The most tangible safety feature of the AWS integration is the breadcrumb trail it leaves in [CloudTrail](https://aws.amazon.com/cloudtrail/){: rel="nofollow"}.
-Every resource change can be mapped to an individual Terraform [run](../../concepts/run/README.md) or [task](../../concepts/run/task.md) whose ID automatically becomes the username as the [`sts:AssumeRole`](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html){: rel="nofollow"} API call with that ID as `RoleSessionName`.
+Every resource change can be mapped to an individual OpenTofu/Terraform [run](../../concepts/run/README.md) or [task](../../concepts/run/task.md) whose ID automatically becomes the username as the [`sts:AssumeRole`](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html){: rel="nofollow"} API call with that ID as `RoleSessionName`.
 In conjunction with AWS tools like [Config](https://aws.amazon.com/config/){: rel="nofollow"}, it can be a very powerful compliance tool.

 Let's have a look at a CloudTrail event showing an IAM role being created by what seems to be a Spacelift run: